unitaryfund/mitiq/docs/source/examples/pt_zne.md

 print("Example noisy twirled circuit", noisy_twirled_circuits[-1], sep="\n")
 ```

 The twirled PTM is averaged over each noisy twirled circuit such that the new PTM is close to that of the PTM of incoherent noise.
 We skip the step in this section as we require a very large number of twirled circuits to demonstrate the desired effect of averaging over multiple numpy arrays.
-The variations in pauli twirled PTMs are shown below when averaged over a different number of pauli twirled circuits: [3](../img/pt_zne_3_circuits.png), [5](../img/pt_zne_5_circuits.png), [30](../img/pt_zne_30_circuits.png) and [100](../img/pt_zne_100_circuits.png).
+The variations in Pauli twirled PTMs are shown below when averaged over a different number of Pauli twirled circuits.

 ![](../img/pt_zne.gif)